Thursday, March 27, 2014

 Dames:

-Nora, Irish gal + Annalya, Macedonian woman.
+Nora, an Irish gal + Annalya, a Macedonian woman.
 Tanner fucks them both.
 Nora is simply lonely (who wouldn't be in Croom?) and horny, but Annalya has deeper reasons for seducing our hero.
 When she comes, she ecstatically yells: "A son!
 Give me a son for Macedonia!"
 Hilarious stuff, we need more horny revolutionaries!

 Blackouts